jakobib/angularjs2014/angularjs-library-services.md

 Optional elements can include descriptions and URLs for each search completion.
 While processing of this simple format is not very complex, it still requires JavaScript skills to make use of a suggestion service. ng-suggest simplifies the embedding to two HTML statements.
-The following example enriches an input form with typeahead from Wikipedia as depicted in the figure below:
+The following example code adds Wikipedia typeahead features to an input form element:

 ```
     <html ng-app="myApp">